 In 2014 WAHA convened a Task Force composed of experts and community leaders who were asked what it would take to transform Whatcom County into a center of end-of-life excellence.
 Focusing on advance care planning, palliative care, clinician training, financial sustainability, and community culture, the Task Force drafted a Blueprint to kick-start the vision; moving toward a community-wide system of services designed to be the best in America.
 To learn more, visit our Contact page for information about how to get in touch.

-In the ensuing years, the Northwest Life Passages Steering Committee was formed and has been working to begin to achieve the recommendations within the Blueprint:
+In the ensuing years, the Northwest Life Passages Coalition was formed and has been working to begin to achieve the recommendations within the Blueprint:

 - Develop a community-based outpatient palliative care service (Northwest Life Passages at Home).